ph4r05/javacard-gradle-template/INTEGRATION.md

 we placed the project as a submodule which has source files on a different place than gradle expects by default.

-The main reason is we wrapped the whole project in the `project` folder.
-However this approach is flexible as we don't need the project to follow some standard folder hierarchy.
+The main reason is that we wrapped the whole project in the `project` folder.
+However, this approach is flexible as we don't need the project to follow some standard folder hierarchy.

 Update `applet/build.gradle`: Add the following piece of